 So you want to maximize your loft’s space, and the best way to do that is by choosing the best roofs.
 For people building homes for the first time, you might simply ask: why not build it flat?
 This would ensure that your loft would have the same maximum space across its entire width.

 The problem with flat roofs is that they are the least durable.
-Wind, rain, and snow falls directly onto flat surfaces, and that build-up will need to be manually pushed off or else you risk having the top of your home deteriorate quicker and possibly even collapse.
+Wind, rain, and snow fall directly onto flat surfaces, and that build-up will need to be manually pushed off or else you risk having the top of your home deteriorate quicker and possibly even collapse.

 This is why most homes have angled or sloped roofs.
 So which type works best to maximize your tiny house’s loft?
 We talk about three popular choices for tiny houses: the shed roof, the gable roof, and the gambrel roof.

-The gable is perhaps the most common choice for tiny houses (and houses in general), however it isn’t the ideal match for a loft.
+The gable is perhaps the most common choice for tiny houses (and houses in general), however, it isn’t the ideal match for a loft.
 The reason is that it is sloped on both sides, meaning it can be difficult to sit back and relax against the side of the loft.

 Your movement will be limited to lying down and not much else.
 If you only intend to sleep in your loft, then a gable should work fine.
 However, if you want more flexibility with your loft, this is most certainly not the best choice.